aybloom/ACMT_Inspace/README.md

-# ACMT_Inspace
+# ACMT cod for Inspace
-ACMT Code for Inspace
+Package includes the ACMT Code and the Inspace Shiny App code for InSpace trialists

+Upload the zipped folder to your RStudio environment workspace folder